Public Interest or Vested Interest

 Now, turning to history.

+Now that really stirred the Industrial Relations Club.
 Careers were in jeopardy, career paths were disappearing---after all industrial relations has provided careers in quasi-judicial appointments and even a path to Prime Minister.

 i.
 The award wage.

 ii.
 Sick pay provisions.

 iii.
 Annual Leave provisions (although 50% could be cashed up).